bitcoin-resources/bitcoin-resources.github.io/collections/_articles/bitcoinis-onefor-all.md

 ---
 layout: page-article
 author: Parker Lewis
-title: Bitcoin is One for All
+title: "Bitcoin is One for All"
 link: https://unchained.com/blog/bitcoin-is-one-for-all/
 category:
 date: Aug 27, 2020